justinkonecny/cloud_service_analysis/README.md

 $ python3 condense_kube.py
 ```

-(3) Extract IPs from kube and etcd logs, then query for location (also populates `visual.html`):
+(3) Extract the IPs from kubernetes and etcd logs, then query for geolocation (also populates `visual.html`):
 ```bash
 $ python3 process_ips.py
 $ python3 query_ipstack.py
 ```

-(4) Interpret request URIs and time frequencies:
+(4) Interpret request URIs and time frequencies (only to stdout):
 ```bash
 $ python3 process_request_uri.py
 $ python3 process_time_freq.py
 ```

+\
-See webcrawlers.txt for some research into the web crawlers we saw activity from.
+See `webcrawlers.txt` for some research into the web crawlers we saw activity from.